-Yes, employers who acquire another company or merge with another company may choose to treat employees who continue being employed with the related, successor, or reorganized employer as new hires, and complete new Forms I-9 and create cases in E-Verify for all of these employees.
-Enter the date of acquisition or merger as the date the employee began employment in Section 2 of the new Form I-9.
+Yes, employers who acquire another company or merge with another company may choose to treat employees who continue being employed with the related, successor, or reorganized employer as new hires.
+The employer must complete new Forms I-9, and create cases in E-Verify for all of these employees within three business days of the employee’s first day of employment.
+Employers should enter the date of acquisition or merger as the date these employees began employment in Section 2 of their new Forms I-9.

 Program administrators and corporate administrators can add new users or delete existing users after they have completed the tutorial.

 For more information on adding and deleting users, review the E-Verify user manuals.